su83/cask-tracker/README.rst

 After the build completes, you will have a JAR in:
 ``./target/`` directory.

+You can build without running tests: ``mvn clean install -DskipTests``

 Deploying Cask Tracker
 ----------------------
 Step 1: Deploy a plugin using the CDAP CLI::